Image by Perawit Boonchu

 Many business owners find they can plan their futures, operate their businesses more efficiently year-round, and take maximum advantage of tax savings when they file their returns.

-Ask your tax advisor about these eight strategies:
+Before filing your tax returns, ask your tax advisor about these strategies:

 1. If you need equipment and the price is right, make your purchases.